kapouer/sharpie/README.md

 * format
   the destination format (jpeg, png, webp, raw, svg, ...)
-  defaults to format of the original image, or jpeg
+  defaults to format of the original image, or webp if negotiable, (since version 4), or jpeg.
   since 3.4.0, sharpie.formats contains runtime information about supported formats.
 * q
   quality, default 90